microsoft/semantic-kernel/docs/decisions/0032-agents.md

 The first concrete agent is `ChatCompletionAgent`.
 The `ChatCompletionAgent` implementation is able to integrate with any `IChatCompletionService` implementation.
-Since `IChatCompletionService` acts upon `ChatHistory`, this demonstrates how `ChatHistoryKernelAgent` may be simply impelemented.
+Since `IChatCompletionService` acts upon `ChatHistory`, this demonstrates how `ChatHistoryKernelAgent` may be simply implemented.

 Agent behavior is (naturally) constrained according to the specific behavior of any `IChatCompletionService`.
 For example, a connector that does not support function-calling will likewise not execute any `KernelFunction` as an _Agent_.